 Zinc is normally found in high values in seminal fluid.
 In fact, studies have shown that zinc is at its highest concentration in human seminal plasma when compared to any other human tissue.
 The concentration of zinc in sperm also increases as sperm develop.

-In one study, researchers tested the seminal plasma of both fertile and infertile males to measure zinc concentrations for the two groups.
-Researchers found that fertile men had significantly higher seminal zinc levels than the infertile group.
-The results of the study indicated that poor zinc nutrition may cause low sperm quality and idiopathic male fertility.
+In one study, researchers tested the seminal plasma in men.
+Researchers found that seminal zinc levels were positively associated with male fertility.
+The results of the study indicated that poor zinc nutrition may contribute to low sperm quality.

-In 2016, a group of researchers conducted a meta-analysis of 17 studies to explore the relationship between seminal plasma zinc and male infertility.
-For the entire meta-analysis, the zinc concentrations in seminal plasma from infertile males were significantly lower than those in normal males.
+In 2016, a group of researchers conducted a meta-analysis of 17 studies to explore the relationship between seminal plasma zinc and male fertility.
+Researchers found zinc concentrations in seminal plasma to be positively associated with male fertility.

 Supplementing Zinc and Sperm